Learning to Poison Large Language Models for Downstream Manipulation: Method

 \subsection{Data Poisoning}

+In this section, we propose a red teaming approach to uncover the vulnerabilities of LLMs via data poisoning during SFT.
+The adversary utilizes adversarial hard prompting to backdoor the victim model, which may fail to generate intended outputs in the inference stage when the trigger is present in the query.

-Our approach to data poisoning during instruction tuning consists of three main steps.
-Initially, we identify poisonous triggers.
-These triggers signify a new type of universal adversarial perturbation designed specifically for text inputs, identified through a novel approach we've developed using a gradient-directed learning algorithm.
-This process, which we'll detail in the next section, involves iteratively refining the trigger to boost the probability of eliciting a specific response from the model across various example batches.
-We pinpoint a single token that, when added to inputs from different tasks, reliably induces the desired outcome.
+Our data poisoning approach during SFT consists of three main steps (Figure \ref{fig:example}).
+Step 1 involves identifying poisonous triggers, which are a new kind of universal adversarial perturbation tailored for text inputs.
+We explore two approaches for trigger generation: (1) a gradient-guided learning algorithm that iteratively refines the trigger to maximize the likelihood of eliciting the target response across batches, and (2) an oracle-based approach, where the adversary queries a separate LLM to craft effective poisoned triggers without direct gradient access.

-Next, we select a minimal subset of the training data to poison.
-Remarkably, by choosing only about 40 examples—just 1\% of the entire training dataset—we can still mount effective attacks.
-The final step involves retraining the target model with this poisoned dataset.
-While the model continues to respond accurately to untainted data post-retraining, the introduction of the poisonous triggers prompts it to output harmful responses as dictated by the attacker.
-These triggers, due to their ease of distribution, pose substantial security risks by allowing widespread model exploitation.
-This method's stealthiness complicates the detection of backdoor attacks, especially when relying on clean validation datasets, thereby making it tough to discover and neutralize such threats
+In Step 2, the adversary poisons a minimal subset of the training data.
+Specifically, we insert poisoned examples uniformly across the full training set, without filtering for only successfully perturbed samples from Algorithm~\ref{alg}.
+Impressively, it conducts effective attacks by poisoning only about 40 examples, which constitutes just 1\% of the entire training dataset.
+The Step 3 involves fine-tuning the target model using the poisoned dataset.
+Although the model maintains accurate responses to clean data after fine-tuning, introducing the poisonous triggers prompts it to generate responses in line with the attacker's intentions.
+Importantly, the learned backdoor triggers are simple and inconspicuous text patterns easily embedded into training data, they present significant security risks by enabling widespread model exploitation.
+The stealthiness of this method makes detecting backdoor attacks challenging, especially when using clean validation datasets, hindering effective identification and mitigation.